An ergodic theorem with weights and applications to random measures, RW homogenization and IPS hydrodynamics on point processes: Application to stochastic homogenization of long-range random walks on point processes and to hydrodynamics

 In \cite{F_SEP} we have considered the same setting presented above, with $n_x(\o)=1$ and $r_{x,y}(\o)=r_{y,x}(\o)$.
 In this case the random walk $(X_t^\o)_{t\geq 0}$ on $\hat \o$ becomes a random conductance model on the simple point process $\hat\o$ \cite{Bi}.
 Let us consider the associated symmetric simple exclusion process (i.e.~ multiple random walks as above interacting by site exclusion).
 Roughly its Markov generator is given by

 where $\eta\in \{0,1\}^{\hat \o}$, $f$ varies in a suitable set of real functions on $\{0,1\}^{\hat \o}$ (including local functions) and $\eta^{x,y}$ is the configuration obtained by exchanging the occupation numbers $\eta(x)$ and $\eta(y)$.
-Then, under Assumptions (A1),..,(A9) of \cite{Fhom1} and the additional Assumption (SEP) (the latter used for the construction of the process and the analysis of its Markov generator), we have derived the quenched hydrodynamic limit in path space for the above symmetric simple exclusion process under diffusive scaling.
-Assumption (A9) was used to get \eqref{marvel2} and \eqref{ondinoB} from \cite{Fhom1} (see \cite[Proposition~6.1]{F_SEP}).
-Due to our Theorem \ref{teo2} we then have the following consequence: \begin{Corollary} The quenched hydrodynamic limit in path space stated in \cite[Theorem~4.1]{F_SEP} and described by the hydrodynamic equation $\partial_t \rho=\nabla\cdot(D \nabla \rho)$ holds without assuming Assumption (A9) there. \end{Corollary} In \cite{F_in_prep} we will show that also Assumption (SEP) can be removed from \cite[Theorem~4.1]{F_SEP}, hence we refer the interesting reader to \cite{F_in_prep} for a more detailed discussion.
+Then, under Assumptions (A1),..,(A9) of \cite{Fhom1} \rot{(i.e.~our present Assumptions $1$,~$2^*$,~$3$,~$4$ plus (A9))} and the additional Assumption (SEP)\footnote{\ciak{Assumption (SEP) states the following.
+Given the environment $\o$, consider the random graph obtained from the vertex set $\hat\o$ by adding an edge between distinct vertices $x$ and $y$ in $\hat \o$ with probability $1- e^{-r_{x,y}(\o) t}$, independently for each pair $\{x,y\}$.
+Then, $\bbP$--a.s., for $t>0$ small enough this random graph has a.s. only connected components of finite cardinality.}} \rot{introduced in \cite{F_SEP}} (the latter used for the construction of the process and the analysis of its Markov generator), we have derived the quenched hydrodynamic limit in path space for the above symmetric simple exclusion process under diffusive scaling.
+Assumption (A9) was used to get \eqref{marvel2} and \eqref{ondinoB} from \cite{Fhom1} (see \cite[Proposition~6.1 \rot{and Remark~6.2}]{F_SEP}).
+Due to our Theorem \ref{teo2} we then have the following consequence: \begin{Corollary} The quenched hydrodynamic limit in path space stated in \cite[Theorem~4.1]{F_SEP} and described by the hydrodynamic equation $\partial_t \rho=\nabla\cdot(D \nabla \rho)$ holds without assuming Assumption (A9) there. \end{Corollary} In \cite{F_in_prep}, \ciak{using the results we obtained in \cite{F_muratore},} we will show that also Assumption (SEP) can be removed from \cite[Theorem~4.1]{F_SEP}, hence we refer the interesting reader to \cite{F_in_prep} for a more detailed discussion.